ewaldmire/ascender/docs/docsite/rst/administration/instances.rst

 	- If machine does not have access to the internet, refer to `Downloading a collection for offline use <https://docs.ansible.com/ansible/latest/collections_guide/collections_installing.html#downloading-a-collection-for-offline-use>`_.

-- To manage instances from the climber user interface, you must have System Administrator or System Auditor permissions.
+- To manage instances from the ascender user interface, you must have System Administrator or System Auditor permissions.

 Common topologies